Enrique Bologna

-Enrique Alberto Bologna Gómez (born 13 February 1982 in Claypole, Buenos Aires), known as Enrique Bologna, is an Argentine professional footballer who plays for Banfield.
+Enrique Alberto Bologna Gómez (born 13 February 1982 in Claypole, Buenos Aires), known as Enrique Bologna, is an Argentine professional footballer who plays for Defensa y Justicia.

 Career

 Bologna began playing for Banfield in 2003, he spent 2008 on loan to Peruvian side Alianza Lima.
 He returned to Banfield in 2008 and was a non playing member of the squad that won the Apertura 2009 championship.